 The problem is that the construction site is a dynamic environment where things don’t always go to plan.

-Traffic anomalies, bad weather, labour issues are all things which can change the predicated timeline of a construction project, which means that it’s important to ensure that other areas flow smoothly and efficiently to compensate for these inevitable unexpected slowdowns.
+Traffic anomalies, bad weather, labour issues are all things that can change the predicated timeline of a construction project, which means that it’s important to ensure that other areas flow smoothly and efficiently to compensate for these inevitable unexpected slowdowns.

 This method however leaves the process vulnerable to slowdowns caused by something as simple as bad weather.

-Regain Lost Efficiency With Steel Prefabrication
+Regain lost efficiency with Steel Prefabrication

 Steel prefabrication is one area where both residential and commercial builders have found a major opportunity to streamline the construction process by having steel cages delivered to site fully constructed and ready to place immediately.